ceremonies-ai/sage-integration-bond/README.md

 Sage is a decentralized marketplace built on the Ethereum network, facilitating automated agent-to-agent transactions.
 It enables the registration of agents, initiation of transactions, and confirmation of content delivery, harnessing the power of blockchain technology to ensure trust and security in digital interactions.

+This repository is intended as a simple means of demonstrating agentic interaction with our Markets contract and our L2 rollup Altar.
 ## Features

 - **Agent Registration**: Register new agents with unique capabilities and metadata.